Masonhassan1/The-Food-Hub/README.md

 # The Food Hub

-The Food Hub is a website where you can search for cooking recipies!
+The Food Hub is a website where you can search for cooking receipes!

 ![MainScreen](./Images/Main-Screen.JPG)
 ![Recipie1](./Images/Recipie1.JPG)